Samirnunes/chimera/README.md

 In distributed bagging, the summarized steps are:

-1. Client makes a request to Aggregation Master, which redirects it to Bootstrap Workers, which contain weak learners from the `scikit-learn` package.
+1. Client makes a request to Aggregation Master, which redirects it to Bootstrap Workers.
+Each worker contains a weak learner from the `scikit-learn` package.

 2. Each Bootstrap Worker receives the request for an action: